Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: via regression oracles

 The per-round running time of \PrimalALG is dominated by $d+1$ oracle calls and $K(d+1)$ evaluations of the regression functions $\fhat_i$ in \refeq{eq:Lag-est}.
 For the probabilities in \refeq{eq:primal-p}, it takes $O(K)$ time to compute the $\max$ expressions, and then $O(K\log\tfrac{1}{\eps})$ time to binary-search for $\cnorm$ up to a given accuracy $\eps$.

 It is instructive (and essential for the analysis) to formally realize \PrimalALG as an instantiation of \SqCB \citep{regressionCB-icml20}, a contextual bandit algorithm with makes use of a regression oracle following the protocol described in the prequel.
-Define the \emph{Lagrange regression} as an online regression problem with data points of the form $(z_t,a_t,y_t,\aux_t)$ for each round $t$, where the context $z_t = (x_t,\dual)$ consists of both the \CBwK context $x_t$ and the dual vector $\dual$, the score $y_t = \Lag_t(a_t,\dual)$ is the Lagrangian payoff as defined by \refeq{eq:Lag-t}, and the auxiliary data $\aux_t = \vo_t$ is the outcome vector.
-The \emph{Lagrange oracle} $\LagOracle$ is an algorithm for this problem (\ie an online regression oracle) which, for each round $t$, uses the estimated Lagrangian payoff \refeq{eq:Lag-t} as a regression function.
+Define the \emph{Lagrange regression} as an online regression problem with data points of the form $(z_t,a_t,y_t,\aux_t)$ for each round $t$, where the \regcontext $z_t = (x_t,\dual)$ consists of both the \CBwK context $x_t$ and the dual vector $\dual$, the score $y_t = \Lag_t(a_t,\dual)$ is the Lagrangian payoff as defined by \refeq{eq:Lag-t}, and the auxiliary data $\aux_t = \vo_t$ is the outcome vector. \asedit{For the purpose of this problem definition, \regcontexts $z_t$ are adversarially chosen, possibly depending on the history (because the dual vector $\dual$ is generated by the dual algorithm).} The \emph{Lagrange oracle} $\LagOracle$ is an algorithm for this problem (\ie an online regression oracle) which, for each round $t$, uses the estimated Lagrangian payoff \refeq{eq:Lag-t} as a regression function.
 Thus, \PrimalALG is an instantiation of \SqCB algorithm equipped, with an oracle $\LagOracle$ for solving the Lagrange regression problem defined above.

-\begin{remark} Context arrivals $z_t = (x_t,\dual)$ in Lagrange regression are treated as adversarial, because the dual vector $\dual$ is generated by the dual algorithm.
-In particular, one cannot immediately analyze \PrimalALG via the technique of \citet{regressionCB-bypassing}, which assumes \emph{stochastic} context arrivals.
-The analysis from \citet{regressionCB-icml20} that we invoke handles adversarial context arrivals. \end{remark}